tyjyang/notes-cms-pnr/manual operations.md

+# Manual operation procedures

-# Things to check before submitting ACDC
+## Things to check before submitting ACDC

 -   check if ReqMgr status is `closed-out`
 -   check if unified status is indeed `assistance-manual`, as sometimes there are delays in the cms-unified page
 -   look for existing jira tickets, if there is ongoing discussion, make sure the issues have been resolved before submitting ACDC
 -   check for solutions for specific errors in this [cheat sheet](https://docs.google.com/spreadsheets/d/12JBANxwzN0KWAV4o-yYxnA4Fe2juGXie5uiFXgF3bXo/edit#gid=0)
 -   check if there is an ongoing ACDC (Action: Pending on console)

-# Creating Jira tickets
+## Creating Jira tickets

 -   copy the full url of the workflow on Dima's site into description. for example, `https://dmytro.web.cern.ch/dmytro/cmsprodmon/workflows.php?prep_id=task_TOP-RunIISummer20UL18NanoAODv2-00233`
 -   put the prep-id as title